Meet the Board of Directors

 R.F.
 "Rick" Shangraw, Jr., Ph.D.

-Since taking the helm as the foundation’s CEO in 2011, Shangraw has directed a team of more than 100 fundraising professionals (and more than 170 people as CEO of Enterprise Partners) that generated over $900 million in new investments and commitments in support of the university.
-For five consecutive years (2012–16), the foundation has been awarded the premier, four-star rating from Charity Navigator, the country’s largest and most respected evaluator of nonprofit organizations.
-The foundation also has received CareerBuilder’s Top Company to Work for in Arizona honors for three consecutive years (2014–16).
+During his tenure as CEO of the foundation, Shangraw directed a team of more than 100 fundraising professionals (and more than 170 people as CEO of Enterprise Partners) that generated over $900 million in new investments and commitments in support of the university.
+For five consecutive years (2012–16), the foundation earned the premier, four-star rating from Charity Navigator, the country’s largest and most respected evaluator of nonprofit organizations.
+The foundation also received CareerBuilder’s Top Company to Work for in Arizona honors for three consecutive years (2014–16).

 Prior to joining the foundation, Shangraw served as ASU’s senior vice president for the Office of Knowledge Enterprise Development (OKED) and director of the Global Institute of Sustainability.
 As senior vice president for OKED, he was responsible for ASU’s growing annual research portfolio, which placed ASU among the top research institutions in the country without a medical school.
 As director of the Global Institute of Sustainability, Shangraw oversaw research, education, and problem-solving initiatives, with a special focus on urban environments.